-Length: 272 Pages
+Length: 288 Pages

-Moalem explains why genetic females triumph over males when it comes to resiliency, intellect, stamina, immunity and much more.
-He also calls for a reconsideration of our male-centric, one-size-fits-all view of medical studies and even how we prescribe medications - a view that still sees women through the lens of men.
+Moalem explains why genetic females triumph over males when it comes to resilience, intellect, stamina, immunity and much more.
+And he calls for a long-overdue reconsideration of our male-centric, one-size-fits-all view of the body and even of how we prescribe medications - a view that still frames women through the lens of men.
 Revolutionary, captivating and utterly persuasive, The Better Half will make you see women, men and the survival of our species anew.

-Length: 272 Pages
+Length: 288 Pages

 This book provides the crucial scientific reasoning behind why it is essential to include males and females, both in people and animals, in order to get accurate results in medical research.

 A compelling argument for the resilience seen in women.
 But the real genius is the poetic justice he metes out by highlighting the brilliant women who remain unsung heroes in these discoveries.

 Although Dr. Moalem had me at the subtitle, I tore through this fascinating, eye-opening book in one sitting.
 Provocative, crackling with wit and insight, THE BETTER HALF argues that science has shortchanged women in all levels of research and convincingly reveals that the true differences between men and women come down to longevity, intellect, resilience, and immunity to disease.
 Now it all makes sense why 95 percent of people who have reached the age of 110 are women.